-POSITION: Registrar

-DEPARTMENT: Department of Intensive Care Medicine (DICM)

-PLACE OF WORK: Middlemore Hospital

-RESPONSIBLE TO: General Manager Acute Care and Clinical Head DICM

-·

-FUNCTIONAL Patients and their Families,

-RELATIONSHIPS: Hospital and Community based health care workers.

--

-PRIMARY OBJECTIVE: To facilitate the management of patients under the care of the Department of Intensive Care Medicine.

-RUN RECOGNITION: Recognised by the JFICM, ANZCA, ACEM and RACP for purposes of advanced training.
+POSITION: Registrar DEPARTMENT: Department of Intensive Care Medicine (DICM) PLACE OF WORK: Middlemore Hospital RESPONSIBLE TO: General Manager Acute Care and Clinical Head DICM FUNCTIONAL RELATIONSHIPS: Patients and their Families, Hospital and Community based health care workers.
+PRIMARY OBJECTIVE: To facilitate the management of patients under the care of the Department of RUN RECOGNITION: Intensive Care Medicine.
+Percentified by the JEICM ANZCA ACEM and BACB for purposes of advanced.
+KUN KECUGNITION: Recognised by the JFICM, ANZCA, ACEM and RACP for purposes of advanced training.

-·

 RUN PERIOD: Six months